NWChemEx/PluginPlay/docs/source/developer/design/database.rst

      depends on how ``RocksDB`` is set-up and on how serialization is implemented.
    - ``RocksDB`` ultimately writes to whatever file it's told to.
-The two main choices are to have each process write to a different file, or to have all processes write to the same file (presumably on a parallel filesystem)
+The two main choices are to have each process/node write to a different file, or to have all processes/nodes write to the same file (presumably on a parallel filesystem)
-   - If serialization only serializes the local part, ``RocksDB`` should be set up so each process writes to a different file.
+   - If serialization only serializes the local part, ``RocksDB`` should be set up so each node writes to either a single file or different files
-   - If serialization serializes the entire distributed state, then ``RocksDB`` should be setup to write to the same file.
+   - If serialization serializes the entire distributed state, then ``RocksDB`` should be setup to write to the same file to avoid duplication.
    - We leave it to the user to setup the backend correctly (with the aid of convenience functions we provide).
+   - For SPSD (single-process, single-data) and (single-process, multiple-data) having per node databases either means all of the databases are the same or they are effectively the same as long as the data distribution doesn't change (including on restart).
-   - We can add more backends to deal with other scenarios.
+   - We're primarily targeting SPMD and can add more backends to deal with other scenarios at a later point.

 - May want to use parallel filesystems for the checkpoint